onkz481/utils/documents/docs/getting-started/installation.md

----
-title: Installation
+# Installation
----

-This is a package library of functions or variables that is independent of other projects.

-## Package installation

-Each package can be installed using `npm`.
+All packages can be installed individually using `npm`.

 ```bash
 npm i -D @onkz481/<package name>